Trustlogics/Trustlogics.io/README.md

-# Trustlogics.io crowdsale and token contracts
+# Trustlogics.io Smart Contracts

 ## ICO details

-There will be several stages of the token sale, each defined with the amount of tokens on offer and the accompanying bonus.
+There will be several stages of the token sale, each defined with the amount of tokens on offer and the associated bonus.

-All tokens that are not sold or claimed as bonuses in each stage will be burned.
+All tokens that are not sold in each stage will be burned.

 Token sale will have a hardcap and a softcap.